MALLORCA: MOUNTAINS & COAST

 - ✔ Continental breakfast each day at the hotel

-- ✔ Six lunches & 1 evening meal taken in excellent local restaurants (all with drinks and tips inlcuded)
+- ✔ Five lunches, taken in local restaurants (all with drinks inlcuded)

 - ✔ Luggage transferred between hotels